AdobeDocs/analytics-2.0-apis/src/pages/guides/endpoints/annotations/index.md

 ## Retrieve a single annotation

 You can retrieve details around a single annotation if you know the annotation ID.
 You can find the annotation ID by using the multiple annotations endpoint.
+See [Annotation parameters](parameters.md) for query strings that you can attach to this API call.

 `GET https://analytics.adobe.io/api/{GLOBALCOMPANYID}/annotations/{ID}`